Beenleigh

 Employment drivers in Beenleigh are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Beenleigh has a diverse workforce with both white and blue-collar jobs.
-The construction sector is prominent, with an unemployment rate of 7.3% and estimated employment growth of 4.5% over the past year.
+Beenleigh has a balanced workforce with both white and blue collar jobs.
+The construction sector is prominent, with an unemployment rate of 7.3% in the past year.
+Employment grew by 4.5% during this period.

-In contrast, professional & technical services employ only 4.4% of local workers, lower than Greater Brisbane's 8.9%.
-The worker-to-resident ratio is 0.8, suggesting a higher-than-average level of local employment opportunities.
-From September 2024 to September 2025, Beenleigh's employment increased by 4.5%, while the labour force grew by 1.9%, leading to a 2.3 percentage point decrease in unemployment rate.
-In comparison, Greater Brisbane saw employment rise by 3.8% and unemployment fall by 0.5 percentage points.
-Statewide, Queensland's employment contracted by 0.01% between November 2024 and November 2025, with an unemployment rate of 4.2%, closely aligned with the national rate of 4.3%.
-Looking ahead, Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Beenleigh's employment mix suggests local employment should increase by 5.9% over five years and 12.6% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Construction employs 1.6 times more residents than the regional average.
+However, professional & technical services employ fewer locals at 4.4%, compared to Greater Brisbane's 8.9%.
+There are 0.8 workers per resident in Beenleigh, indicating ample local employment opportunities.
+Between September 2024 and September 2025, employment increased by 4.5% while the labour force grew by 1.9%, reducing unemployment by 2.3 percentage points.
+In contrast, Greater Brisbane saw employment rise by 3.8%, labour force grow by 3.3%, and unemployment fall by 0.5 percentage points.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Beenleigh's employment mix suggests local employment should increase by 5.9% over five years and 12.6% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment